ikt32/scripts-updates/faq.md

 * Broken shifting and reversing
 * Mismatching gears
 * No extra boost
+* Crashes

-You can downgrade the game to 1.0.3028.0 and older to continue playing with these outdated scripts, or you can subscribe to [Patreon](https://www.patreon.com/ikt){:target="_blank"} and use the updated versions.
+You may downgrade the game to 1.0.3028.0 and older to continue playing with these outdated scripts, or you can subscribe to [Patreon](https://www.patreon.com/ikt){:target="_blank"} and use the updated versions.

 The following script versions **are compatible** for game version **1.0.3095.0**: